StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/Auth_and_IAM.md

 Temporary credentials are useful in scenarios that involve identity federation, delegation, cross-account access and IAM roles.

 In an enterprise identity federation, you can authenticate users in your organizations network, and then provide those users access to AWS without creating new AWS identities for them and requiring them to sign in with a separate user name and password.
 This is known as the single sign-on (SSO) approach to temporary access.
 AWS STS supports open standards like SAML 2.0, with which you can use Microsoft Active Directory Federated Services to leverage your Microsoft AD.
 You can also use SAML 2.0 to manage your own solution for federating user identities.

+You can use **Cognito** to deliver temporary, limited-privilege credentials to your application so that your users can access AWS resources.
+Amazon Cognito Identity Pools support both authenticated and unauthenticated identities.
+You can retrieve a unique Cognito identifier (**Identity ID**) for your end user immediately if you're allowing unauthenticated users or after you've set the login tokens in the credentials provider if you're authenticating users.